 How to get the balance right

-There are plenty of instances when you really don’t need to apologise, according to McLean.
+According to McLean, there are plenty of instances when you really don’t need to apologize.
 These include doing so for other people’s mistakes, for needing help, more information or resources, or for an answer on a decision.
-“It’s also self-sabotage to apologise during discussions about salary or when you’re negotiating flexible working or parental leave,” she said.
-“And you should definitely never apologise for having an opinion and speaking up.”
+“It’s also self-sabotage to apologize during discussions about salary or when you’re negotiating flexible working or parental leave,” she said.
+“And you should definitely never apologize for having an opinion and speaking up.”

 What does a good apology look like?

-Nobody’s perfect and there are times when you will want to apologise.
+Nobody’s perfect and there are times when you will want to apologize.
 For McLean, the way to do so professionally is to admit your mistake and acknowledge what’s gone wrong.
 “Be specific about it,” she said.
-“You’re apologising for one mistake, not for existing.
-Then focus on what you’ve learnt and suggest a solution or plan to put it right.”
+“You’re apologizing for one mistake, not for existing.
+Then focus on what you’ve learned and suggest a solution or plan to put it right.”

 Do it as soon as reasonably possible, especially if a delay risks making the problem bigger.
-“Take responsibility, don’t blame others and, particularly if you’ve let down the team, actually use the words ‘I’m sorry’,” she said.
+“Take responsibility and don’t blame others, particularly if you’ve let down the team, actually use the words ‘I’m sorry’,” she said.
 “Then clearly and concisely acknowledge what it is you did wrong.”

 Learning how to deliver a genuine and thoughtful apology is an essential career skill.
 Follow these simple steps to do it well: